 Our team operates from several locations around the world, with staff based in Germany, Italy, the UK and the US.
 Our staff members are:

-Andy has been one of the main architects of the SRM Governance Initiative since its launch in 2010.
-He has a background in climate policy and began working on geoengineering when he led the production of the Royal Society’s Geoengineering the climate
+Andy has been the main architect of the SRM Governance Initiative since its launch in 2010, responsible for the focus on the Global South, the programme of engagement workshops, and the creation of the DECIMALS Fund.
+His background is in climate policy and he began working on geoengineering in 2008 when he led the production of the Royal Society’s Geoengineering the climate

-report, starting in 2008.
-Since then he’s researched SRM governance and policy at the Harvard Kennedy School (USA) and the Institute for Advanced Sustainability Studies (Germany), and he was also a member of the UN Convention on Biological Diversity’s expert working group on geoengineering.
-He’s currently an Honorary Senior Research Fellow at the University of Bristol, UK.
+report.
+He then moved into academia to research SRM governance at the Harvard Kennedy School and the Institute for Advanced Sustainability Studies, Potsdam.
+Andy was a member of the UN Convention on Biological Diversity’s expert working group on geoengineering and is currently an Honorary Senior Research Fellow at the University of Bristol, UK.

 Sena Galazzi is Associate Programme Officer at TWAS-UNESCO.
 Sena is in the final stages of her PhD in International Politics, and holds an MA in International Law and a BA in Politics and Development Studies, from the University of London.
 Before TWAS, Sena was based in South East Asia, most recently in Myanmar where she designed and oversaw the implementation of complex development programming.
 Sena is also co-founder of TheHILLS, a Myanmar-based social enterprise focused on academic research and access to higher education.
 Sena has worked in a variety of research and project management roles across the UK, Myanmar, Thailand, and Malaysia.

 Alex is Director of Multilateral Climate Strategy and Lead Counsel in Environmental Defense Fund’s Global Climate Program.
 Alex coordinates research and advocacy programs designed to promote policies and build institutions that effectively reduce greenhouse gas emissions around the globe.